MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-scoped-credential-transact-sql.md

  Specifies the name of the database scoped credential that is being altered.

  IDENTITY **='***identity_name***'**
  Specifies the name of the account to be used when connecting outside the server.
-To import a file from Azure Blob storage, the identity name must be `SHARED ACCESS SIGNATURE`.
+To import a file from Azure Blob Storage, the identity name must be `SHARED ACCESS SIGNATURE`.
 For more information about shared access signatures, see [Using Shared Access Signatures (SAS)](/azure/storage/storage-dotnet-shared-access-signature-part-1).

  SECRET **='***secret***'**
- Specifies the secret required for outgoing authentication. *secret* is required to import a file from Azure Blob storage. *secret* may be optional for other purposes.
+ Specifies the secret required for outgoing authentication. *secret* is required to import a file from Azure Blob Storage. *secret* may be optional for other purposes.
 > [!WARNING]
 >  The SAS key value might begin with a '?' (question mark).
 When you use the SAS key, you must remove the leading '?'.
 Otherwise your efforts might be blocked.